Chicken Health: Complete Guide to Chicken Health and Diseases

 • First Aid: Provide a warm bath to relax the muscles.
 Lubricate the vent with mineral oil or vegetable oil.
 Gently massage the abdomen to encourage egg passage.

-• When to Contact a Veterinarian: If the egg cannot be passed after gentle efforts, or if the hen appears weak, lethargic, or in distress.
+• When to Contact a Veterinarian: If the egg cannot be passed after gentle efforts.
+Contact a veterinarian if the hen appears weak.
+Contact a veterinarian if the hen is lethargic or in distress.

 4. Poisoning or Toxicity: